kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - https://github.com/kazurayam/VisualTestingInKatalonStudio

-Please have a look at the "Motivation" section in its README document to know what Problems I wanted to solve.
+Please have a look at the "Motivation" section in its README document to know what problems I wanted to solve.
 I tried to implement what I called "Visual Testing" in Katalon Studio.
 The project worked for me.

 But I wasn't satisfied with it.
 Why?
-I can enumerate 3 problems about this project.
+I would enumerate 3 problems about this project.

 1. The codeset of [Visual Testing In katalon Studio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project is too complicated.
 The project contains 28 Test Cases, 7 Test Suites, 4 Test Suite Collections, 1 Test Listener, 12 Keywords.
 After 3 years, I forgot them and unable to maintein them any longer.
 2. The project enables me comparing a pair of 2 screenshots of Web pages in PNG image format.
 That's all.
 Poor functinality!
 More often I wanted to compare 2 texts obtained from web.
 E.g, 2 HTML files as Web Page source; 2 JSON (or XML) files downloaded from Web Services.